Artod/jquery-truemodal/README.md

 ----------

 To get started, download the plugin, unzip it and copy files to your website/application directory.
-Load files in the <head> section of your HTML document.
+Load files in the 'head' section of your HTML document.
 Make sure you also add the jQuery library.

     <head>
         <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.7/jquery.min.js"></script>